Can’t Have Panels at your House, Apartment or Business?

 We can provide you with an estimate of your economics.
 These are based on an initial cost and 30 years of estimated cost savings through having your panels licensed at one of our group farms.
-By example, if you were to buy in for $1,000, you are eligible for a $300 federal tax credit making your initial cost $700.
-In return you get a license which, based on our estimates or your panels’ production and the utility’s pay rate, allows you to receive approximately $56 per year for 30 years.
+By example, if you were to buy in for $1,000, you are eligible for a $300 federal investment tax credit (ITC) making your initial cost $700.
+In return you get a license which, based on our estimates of your panels’ production and the utility’s pay rate, allows you to receive approximately $52 per year for 30 years.
 By our calculations, your upfront panel cost is repaid in approximately 12 years and the tax free return is 8%.

 How the Costs and Economic Returns Work for You